docker/docs/desktop/windows/release-notes/index.md

 ### Security

-- Fixed [CVE-2022-0847](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2022-0847), aka “Dirty Pipe”, an issue that could enable attackers to modify files in container images on the host, from inside a container.
+- Fixed [CVE-2022-0847](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2022-0847), aka “Dirty Pipe”, an issue that could enable attackers to modify files on the VM or other containers, from inside a container.

 ### New

-- The Docker Desktop 'Volumes' UI now offers the ability to efficiently clean up volumes via multi-select checkboxes.
+- The Docker Dashboard Volumes Management feature now offers the ability to efficiently clean up volumes via multi-select checkboxes.

 ### Upgrades